Evolution of television

 The first successful demonstration was conducted by Charles Francis Jenkins and his radio engineer Thomas Armat in their laboratory in Washington DC.

-Unlike Baird's system, which used mechanical means to scan images, Jenkins' system employed an electronic camera and cathode ray tube receiver.
+Unlike Baird's system, which used mechanical means to scan images, Jenkins' system employed an electronic camera and a cathode ray tube receiver.

 The first TVs: huge, bulky and expensive